WickedQueeah/WickedQueeah/README.md

-- 👋 Hi, I’m @LondonLaLune
+- 👋 Hi, I’m @WickedQueeah
-- 👀 I’m interested in IPadOS.
+- 👀 I’m interested in MacOS.
 - 🌱 I’m currently learning Swift.
-- 💞️ I’m looking to collaborate on Apps
+- 💞️ I’m looking to collaborate on Apps.
-- 📫 How to reach me https://twitter.com/londonlalune
+- 📫 How to reach me https://www.instagram.com/wickedqueeah/

 <!---
 LondonLaLune/LondonLaLune is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.